BLAIRSVILLE BOROUGH COUNCIL APPROVES 2023 BUDGET - NewsBreak

 From the Pennsylvania Department of Transportation.
 The Pennsylvania Department of Transportation (PennDOT) District 10 (Armstrong, Butler, Clarion, Indiana, and Jefferson Counties) is updating the current closures/restrictions throughout the district. – I-79 North in Butler County between Exit 99: US 422 – New Castle/Butler and Exit 105: PA 108 Slippery Rock...

 From the Pennsylvania Department of Transportation.
-PennDOT announced the following re-openings at 8 pm. – US 22 in Indiana County between the intersection of Palmer Road/Penn View Road and Jughandle Road/Palmerton Road in Burrell Township, Indiana County is now open. – State Route 2017 between the intersection of Second Street...
+The Pennsylvania Department of Transportation (PennDOT) has closed US 22 between the intersection of Palmer Road/Penn View Road and Jughandle Road/Palmerton Road in Burrell Township, Indiana County due to a tractor trailer crash.
+The estimated time to reopen is 5:00 p.m. but may change...

+Winning Pennsylvania Lottery New Year’s raffle drawing ticket sold in Allegheny County

+The Pennsylvania Lottery announced the winning raffle numbers drawn for the New Year’s Millionaire Raffle and one of the tickets was sold in Allegheny County.
+The raffle features eight weekly drawings that each award two prizes of $50,000 leading up to the Jan.
+7 drawing.
+The tickets were sold...

 SOME INDIANA COUNTY RESIDENTS STILL WITHOUT POWER AFTER STORMS